Ferrochrome Price Trend and Forecast

 In the first quarter of 2024, the global ferrochrome market experienced a significant downturn, with prices declining by approximately $5,172 per metric ton, FOB Shanghai or 0.26%.
 This sharp drop was primarily driven by a combination of factors, including a severe supply surplus, weak demand from stainless steel producers, and declining chrome ore prices.

 Ferrochrome producers, particularly in regions like Inner Mongolia, faced mounting losses, leading many to reduce or halt production.
 Despite expectations of a seasonal uptick in demand, the market remained sluggish, with high-carbon ferrochrome prices reaching nearly three-year lows.
-The oversupply situation and weak demand dynamics contributed to a buyer-dominated market, making it challenging for producers to achieve price recovery in the short term.

 In Q1 2024, India’s ferrochrome market experienced a notable downturn, with high-carbon ferrochrome prices declining by approximately $1,959 per metric ton, FOB Mumbai equating to a 4.18% decrease.
 This price drop was primarily driven by weak demand from the stainless-steel sector, both domestically and internationally, leading to subdued market activity.
 Producers faced challenges in securing higher offers, as buyers resisted elevated prices amid economic uncertainties in key markets like Europe and China.